metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 Collateral Liquidator contract, which hosts an onchain English Auction for collateral.
 On completion of liquidation, proceeds are returned to the Pool to reimburse the depositor funds used in the loan.
-Liquidation losses are absorbed by the highest tranches, while surpluses are remitted to the borrower.
+Liquidation losses are absorbed by the highest tranches, while surpluses are split between the highest tranch and the borrower.

 ### Collateral Filters